Russell Westbrook

-Russell Westbrook III (born November 12, 1988) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
-A member of the NBA 75th Anniversary Team, he is a nine-time NBA All-Star and earned the NBA Most Valuable Player Award (MVP) for the 2016–17 season.
-He is also a nine-time All-NBA Team member, led the league in scoring in 2014–15 and 2016–17, and won back-to-back NBA All-Star Game MVP awards in 2015 and 2016.
+Russell Westbrook III (born November 12, 1988) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
+Known for his quickness, explosiveness and intensity, he is considered one of the greatest point guards in NBA history.
+Westbrook is a nine-time NBA All-Star and earned the NBA Most Valuable Player Award (MVP) for the 2016–17 season.
+He is also a nine-time All-NBA Team member; a two-time NBA scoring leader, having led the league in 2014–15 and 2016–17; a three-time NBA assists leader; and a back-to-back NBA All-Star Game MVP.
+Westbrook is one of three players in NBA history to average a triple-double for a season.
+He has achieved that feat four times and is the all-time NBA leader in career triple-doubles.
+He holds the record for the most career rebounds by a guard.
+In 2021, Westbrook was named to the NBA 75th Anniversary Team.

-In 2017, the year he won the league MVP award, Westbrook became one of two players in NBA history to average a triple-double for a season, along with Oscar Robertson in 1962.
-He also set a record for the most triple-doubles in a season, with 42.
-He went on to average a triple-double the following two seasons as well as lead the league in assists and become the first player to lead the league in points and assists in multiple seasons.
-In 2020–21, Westbrook averaged a triple-double for the fourth time in five seasons, and he passed Robertson for the most career triple-doubles in NBA history.